adhitir/tf_deeplearning_class/README.md

 ## Built With

-* Tensorflow 15.4
+* Tensorflow 1.15
-* Jupyter Notebooks
+*  JupyterHub - Python 3